homebrew-unofficial/docs/README.md

 ## Why?

-Some awesome tools don't provide their own Homebrew formulae, so this organization provides the formulae instead of the authors.
+Some tools don't provide their Homebrew formulae, so this organization provides the formulae instead of the authors.

-## Note

-The organization icon made by [Freepik](https://www.flaticon.com/authors/freepik) from [www.flaticon.com](https://www.flaticon.com/).